slavking/cnsrSadBot/README.md

 # cnsrSadBot
-sadchan telegram connection bot based on livechan api and anna bot
+sadchan telegram connection bot, based on livechan api and anna bot

-#requirements
+REQUIREMENTS:
-shitload of imports
+shitload of imports,
 python2

-#how to run:
+HOW TO RUN:
 python bot.py int